Emmylou Harris: 1969–1974: Folk music and collaborations with Gram Parsons

 At the same time, Harris developed a following performing at clubs in Washington, D.C. and its surrounding suburbs.
 Yet, she was unconvinced she could make it as a music artist.
 "At that point, I'd retired forever from the music business," she recalled.
 Among the clubs Harris worked during this period was Clyde's and The Cellar Door.
 In 1971, she performed the country song "It Wasn't God Who Made Honky Tonk Angels" one evening at The Cellar Door, "almost as a joke", as she knew little about country music at that time.
 The Flying Burrito Brothers noticed her performing while they were drinking after a show and thought she had potential.
 Though singer-songwriter Gram Parsons had left the Byrds and the Flying Burrito Brothers at this time, he was establishing a solo career and mentioned to the Burritos and friends that he was looking for a harmony singer.
 A conversation about her at a DC nightclub was overheard by the babysitter of Harris's daughter, who passed on her details, and Parsons got in contact the next day.
 Parsons went to hear Harris and was drawn to her singing ability.
-One year later, he sent her a plane ticket to Los Angeles, California where she recorded harmony vocals for his debut album GP in September–October, 1972.
+One year later, he sent her a plane ticket to Los Angeles, California where she recorded harmony vocals for his debut album GP in September–October 1972.
 After its release, the album failed to become successful and find a mainstream audience.

-Harris also toured as a member of Parsons's band (the Grievous Angels) in 1973, and performed vocal harmonies and duets with him.
+Harris also toured as a member of Parsons's band (the Fallen Angels) in 1973, and performed vocal harmonies and duets with him.
 Through recording and touring, the pair found an instant musical connection.
 Parsons had become known for his fusion of country rock and had a fascination with classic country music.
 His passion for the genre was influential on Harris and she soon learned about the country genre.
 Harris would later credit Parsons for helping her find her artistic direction as well as her passion for authentic country music.
 In 1973, Harris returned to the recording studio to make Parsons' next album, titled Grievous Angel.
 Weeks following the album's sessions, Parsons died from a drug and alcohol overdose in a hotel room near Joshua Tree National Park.
 Parsons's Grievous Angel was released posthumously in 1974, and three more tracks from his sessions with Harris were included on another posthumous Parsons album, Sleepless Nights, in 1976.
 One more album of recorded material from that period was packaged as Live 1973 but was not released until 1982.